mattvenn/aerial-photography/payload_manual.md

 * Wait until the status light starts flashing slower, and then wait for the first short circuit light to flash.
 * Turn on the Raspberry Pi.
 * The blue light should turn on and start flickering.
 * After the Pi has booted, the blue light will flash rapidly 3 times and turn off.
 This means the Pi has started successfully and will now load the camera software.
+While the Pi is running its yellow ACT light should flash in a heartbeat pattern.
 * After a few seconds, the blue light will come on, followed by the red camera light.
 Then both will switch off.
 This indicates a photo has been taken.

 ## Shutdown